 Lenovo series gained the fame of launching a premium quality Chromebook with modern specs.
 However, it wasn’t delineated to the high-end device; rather, Lenovo C340 is the perfect example of what a simple Chromebook should possess, from elegant colors to its cheap offers.
 Initially, two colors are available, including the gorgeous Sand Pink.
-The rugged-type hinges support the display to fold into tent or laptop mode without any obstruction, and all of them come at a lower price indeed.
+In addition, the rugged-type hinges support the display to fold into tent or laptop mode without any obstruction, and all of them come at a lower price indeed.

 It could be one of the cheapest Chromebook, but it offers a lot of features that are usually available in the high-end Chromebook.
 For example, the touchpad responds quite impressively to both one and two fingers taps, and without applying hard pressure, you can glide it smoothly.
 You won’t hear the click sound at all.
 Most of the high-end Chromebook come up with lots of ports, and so is Lenovo C340.
-There are one USB 3.1 Type-C port and one USB 3.1 Type-A port in each side along with a microSD card slot and an audio jack in the left side.
+There is one USB 3.1 Type-C port and one USB 3.1 Type-A port in each side, along with a microSD card slot and an audio jack in the left side.

 The whole body is not durable as other premium Chromebook since the chassis is not made from any special material.
 This device’s biggest downside is its petty display, which barely produces any decent resolution and brightness.
 More often, the display gets pixelated and blurry.
 Keys without backlit cause distraction when typed in darkness.
-However, its battery lasts about 10 hours, and that is well enough to keep you busy with Netflix or casual gaming.
+However, its battery lasts about 10 hours, which is well enough to keep you busy with Netflix or casual gaming.

 12. Acer Chromebook 314